awsdocs/amazon-redshift-management-guide/doc_source/analyzing-query-execution.md

   The **Avg** statistic shows the average execution time for the step across data slices, and the percentage of the total query runtime that represents\.
 The **Max** statistic shows the longest execution time for the step on any of the data slices, and the skew\.
 The *skew *is the difference between the average and maximum execution times for the step\.

   You might want to investigate a step if two conditions are both true\.
 One condition is that the maximum execution time is consistently more than twice the average execution time over multiple runs of the query\.
-The other condition is that the step also takes a significant amount of time \(for example, being one of the top three steps in execution time in a large query\)\.
+The other condition is that the step also takes a significant amount of time\.
+An example is its being one of the top three steps in execution time in a large query\.
 **Note**
 When possible, you should run a query twice to see what its execution details typically are\.
 Compilation adds overhead to the first run of the query that is not present in subsequent runs\.